 Another must is The Original Oyster House for their peanut butter pie!
 I’m not a super fan of peanut butter, but their whipped peanut butter pie is what dreams are made of.
 They also have great fried pickles and lots of good seafood entrees.

-If you’re looking for a good breakfast spot, there’s a small southern breakfast chain called Another Broken Egg Cafe that has really good breakfast burritos, scrambles, and even fresh breakfast options.
+If you’re looking for a good breakfast spot, you can’t go wrong with the small southern breakfast chain called Another Broken Egg Cafe.

 If you want a higher end experience, Cobalt, the Restaurant has phenomenal food and an outdoor dining experience on the water.
 The firecracker shrimp is a fan favorite, and for my not-so-into-seafood people, the burgers and salads are great too!
 I have a sweet tooth, so I really go for the fried apple pie and the creole cheesecake!